 Try this: Do a guided meditation

 Meditation is by far one of the best ways to practice self-care.
 It’s a time for you to slow down and focus solely on your own wellbeing.
 But as much as we would all love a beautiful meditation sanctuary like the one above, you don’t need one.
 Meditation can be done anywhere and it doesn’t have to take a long time.
-That’s why we love the meditation app Headspace.
-The guided meditations are only 10 minutes long, making them perfect to slot into your lunch break or commute.
+That’s why we love these meditation apps.
+The guided meditations range from 5 to 30 minutes, making them perfect to slot into your lunch break or commute.

 Try this: Have a bath